Hochul vows swift action as she takes helm in New York

-In an afternoon address, she said she would make masks mandatory for anyone entering public schools and wanted to implement a requirement that all school staff either be vaccinated or undergo weekly COVID-19 testing.
+In an afternoon address, she said she was immediately making masks mandatory for anyone entering schools and would work to implement a requirement that all school staff either be vaccinated or undergo weekly COVID-19 testing.
+She said the state would launch a back-to-school testing program to make testing for students and staff more convenient.

 “None of us want a rerun of last year’s horrors with COVID-19,” Hochul said.
 “Therefore we will take proactive steps to prevent that from happening.”

-She also pledged quick action to unstick an application bottleneck that has kept federal aid money from flowing to renters who suffered financially because of the pandemic.
+Hochul also pledged quick action to unstick an application bottleneck that has kept federal aid money from flowing to renters who suffered financially because of the pandemic.
+She promised to get the state ready to distribute vaccine booster shots, when they become widely available, including reopening mass inoculation sites that had previously closed.
+And she also said New Yorkers “can expect new vaccine requirements,” though she didn't specify what those might be.

 Hochul, a Democrat and former member of Congress from western New York, took the oath of office just after midnight in a brief, private event overseen by the state’s chief judge, Janet DiFiore.